TEXT-Fitch rates New York City GOs 'AA'

 among the weakest of the 20 metropolitan statistical areas (MSAs) in its survey.

-It was one of only two MSAs, along with Chicago, to post annual declines in
+It was one of only three MSAs, along with Cleveland and Detroit, to post weaker

+annual performance in July 2012 than in the prior month, and was among the four

-pre-recession levels.
-This data may not be representative of the city's activity
+still far below pre-recession levels.
+This data may not be representative of the

-given the large number of rental units.
-The city's 2011 Housing and Vacancy
+city's activity given the large number of rental units.
+The city's 2011 Housing

-Survey indicates that rental units comprise 65% of the city's 3.4 million
+and Vacancy Survey indicates that rental units comprise 65% of the city's 3.4

-housing units.
-Since 2008 the number of rental units has increased1% while owner
+million housing units.
+Since 2008, the number of rental units has increased 1%

 Several of the sectors experiencing solid growth, including retail, health care